zoe-pith/pith-site/supperclub.md

 butternut squash with lemon balm and nasturtium
 snapper with green peppercorn and green pepper

-morel with bone marrow and juniper
+morel with juniper and pea shoots
-beef with rhubarb, potato, and pistachio
+beef with potato and pistachio
-lettuce with hazelnut and kumquat
+endive with hazelnut and kumquat

 huckleberry and buckwheat
-pain d'amande and bergamot
+pain d'amande and fig